Survival guide 2022

 Exodus (departure)

-If you want to stay for strike (clean-up) Tuesday 28 June please sign up here.
+If you want to stay for strike (clean-up) Tuesday 27 June please https://signup.com/go/QyWNfD

 Critically, Leaving No Trace also includes chemicals found in soaps, solvents, and beauty products.
 PLEASE BRING ECO-FRIENDLY BIODEGRADABLE OUTDOOR SOAP (not just “organic” it must be certified as compatible for camping/nature use).
 As a reminder, bathing is NOT ALLOWED in the water.
 Even biodegradable soaps need soil to decompose and cannot be used in open water such as rivers or lakes.